-The proposed amendments associated with the City's CAO are not anticipated to deplete energy or natural resources.
-The proposed amendments are intended to keep the CAO current with best available science and better administration of the code.
-Development projects proposed within the City's critical areas and/or their buffers must comply with the City's CAO, the White Salmon Municipal Code and all other applicable local, state, and federal regulations.
+The proposed amendments associated with the City's ordinance are not anticipated to deplete energy or natural resources.
+The proposed amendments are intended to comply with the National Flood Insurance program and better administration of the code.
+Development projects proposed within the City's special flood zone areas must comply with the White Salmon Municipal Code and all other applicable local, state, and federal regulations.

-• Proposed measures to protect or conserve energy and natural resources are:

-The proposed amendments to the CAO do not include additional measures to protect or conserve energy and natural resources.

-4. How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection, such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?
+- Proposed measures to protect or conserve energy and natural resources are: - The proposed amendments to the ordinance do not include additional measures to protect or conserve energy and natural resources. - 4.
+How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection, such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?

-The proposed amendments associated with the City's CAO do include amendments to wetland regulations to capture best available science.
-Otherwise, the proposed amendments associated with the City's CAO are not anticipated to affect other environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection.
-Development projects proposed within the City's critical areas and/or their buffers must comply with the White Salmon Municipal Code and all other applicable local, state, and federal regulations.
+The proposed amendments associated with the City's ordinance do include amendments to floodplain regulations to capture best available science.
+Otherwise, the proposed amendments associated with the City's ordinance are not anticipated to affect other environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection.
+Development projects proposed within the City's special flood zones must comply with the White Salmon Municipal Code and all other applicable local, state, and federal regulations.

-• Proposed measures to protect such resources or to avoid or reduce impacts are:
+Proposed measures to protect such resources or to avoid or reduce impacts are:

-The proposed amendments are intended to keep the CAO current with state guidance for wetland regulations.
+The proposed amendments are intended to keep White Salmon Municipal Code current with state guidance for floodplain regulations.